-Given that mental ill-health and psychosocial distress is also driven by social and environmental factors, including gender norms, it is critical to think beyond single focused or single sector responses.
-Thus approaches for empowering girls (also economically) have been shown in some cases to result in them challenging norms around early marriage); similarly, girl clubs have been shown as a positive tool for empowering girls.
-All of these approaches (and others) have instilled self-confidence, self-esteem and self-belief which in turn have had a positive effect on girls’ mental health and psychosocial well-being.
-Awareness raising activities amongst norm enforcers (parents, parents-in-law, husbands, community elders) as well as key stakeholders in the broader service and policy environment of the critical role of gender norms in driving mental ill-health and psychosocial distress, are also critical.
-Finally, programmes keeping girls in schools as well as those targeting early marriage are critical to not only promote gender equality and gender justice, but to also combat mental ill-health and psychosocial distress which continue to affect many adolescents in developing country contexts.
+Given that mental ill-health and psychosocial distress are also driven by social and environmental factors, including gender norms, it is critical to think beyond any single focused or single-sector responses.
+Approaches that aim to empower girls (economically or socially) have been shown to lead them, in some cases, to challenge norms around early marriage).
+Similarly, girl clubs have been shown to be a positive tool for empowering girls.
+All of these approaches (and others) have instilled self-confidence, self-esteem and self-belief.
+This, in turn, has had a positive effect on girls’ mental health and psychosocial well-being.

 It is also important to raise the awareness of those who enforce norms (parents, parents-in-law, husbands, community elders) as well as key stakeholders in the broader service and policy environment on the critical role of gender norms in driving mental ill-health and psychosocial distress.

 Finally, programmes that keep girls in school, such as cash transfer programmes, as well as those targeting early marriage are critical not only for the promotion of gender equality and gender justice, but also to combat the mental ill-health and psychosocial distress that continue to affect so many adolescents in developing countries.